5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 ### LocalAppData
 Defaults to "C:\\Users\\{yourName}\\AppData\\Local".

-Use this to store application specific data the is **not** supposed to roam [^roaming] with the user.
+Use this to store data that is both application **and** user specific that is **not** supposed to roam [^roaming] with the user.

 A log file might be an example.
 The reason is that when a user logs in all the data stored in %APPDATA% is copied over.
-A large log file might take significant time to be copied over with very little benefit.
+A large log file might take significant time to be copied with very little (or none) benefit.

 See also **[AppData](#)**.